Line-Items

 Creating a Line-Item

-To add a line-item to your assumption, use the assumptions three-dot menu.
+To add a line-item to your assumption, click on the “+” button on an assumption.

-In the first step to create a line-item, you can choose between a relative or an absolute line-item.
+In the first step to create a line-item, you can select one or multiple nodes for which you wish to create line items.

 Absolute Line-Item: